There’s a lot of misunderstanding about root canals. Most people—even those who’ve never had one—believe it’s a painful or complicated procedure.

 It’s common to feel nervous about a root canal procedure, and we will do whatever it takes to ensure your comfort.
 We use strong local anesthetics to numb the tooth so that you won’t feel any pain or discomfort.

 We can also recommend nitrous oxide sedation that helps you relax during your procedure but has no drowsy side effects.
-For deeper anxiety, we can also prescribe oral sedation or administer and IV sedation here at our Corona dental office.
+We can also prescribe oral sedation or administer IV sedation here at our Corona dental office for deeper anxiety.

 Do You Have a Toothache or Jaw Swelling?